 “Our study found that black Americans, as a population, lose 72,000 quality-adjusted life years (QALYs) due to racial disparities in the lower rates of TKRs offer and acceptance, and higher rates of complications,” says Elena Losina, PhD, a researcher within the Department of Orthopaedic Surgery at BWH, and senior author of the study published in Arthritis Care & Research.

-“The lower offer rates may partially stem from physician’s assessment of their patient’s ‘fit’ for TKR and likelihood for an excellent outcome.
+“The offer rates may partially stem from physician’s assessment of their patient’s ‘fit’ for TKR and likelihood for an excellent outcome.
 It’s important to understand that about 80 percent of patients experience a reduction in pain and tremendous improvements in functional status,” says Dr. Losina.

 Even though TKR greatly reduces pain and improves the ability of patients to resume activities of daily living, racial minorities may be less likely to accept TKR due to many factors, including: